alegrm/json2rdf/README.md

-# RML-Mapper for JSON streams
+# JSON to RDF

+WORK-IN-PROGRESS

+This library transforms JSON data to RDF using a [RM](http://rml.io)L mapping file.

 1. Loads in memory the rml model
 2. Generates the subjects with defined URI templates